 And, these three-hour, non-credit seminars earn teachers three CPDU credits.
-Our seminars are conveniently held on Friday mornings at the University’s main campus seminar space in the Center for Teaching and Learning.
+Our seminars are conveniently held on Friday mornings at the University’s Main Campus on Chicago's Northwest Side in the seminar space in the Center for Teaching and Learning.

 We hope to help teachers find new ways to teach students in specific disciplines, to navigate the demands of the new Common Core, and to help teach the basics of writing and communication, which is always a struggle.
 Additionally, we offer seminars to help teachers think about effective assessment and other nitty-gritty dimensions of our jobs.

 English Department Chair

 $110 per seminar